 Students pay the standard student fees for terms in which they are enrolled in any on-campus classes.
 Students pay reduced fees for terms in which they are exclusively enrolled in off-campus courses (i.e., internship credits).
 If a student enrolls in an on-campus class during their internship, they will be assessed on-campus fees.
 Accurate fee assessment requires students to inform in graduate internship program staff of their official internship start date.
-Fees are subject to change annually (reset each academic year at the start of fall term). https://registrar.uoregon.edu/tuition-fees/graduate
+Fees are subject to change annually (reset each academic year at the start of fall term).

-Matriculation Fee: All new students must pay a one-time matriculation fee the term they enter the UO (currently \$469.57 - this is subject to change).
+Matriculation Fee: All new students must pay a one-time matriculation fee the term they enter the UO (\$490.70 at the time of this writing - this is subject to change).

-For specific fee amounts, visit the registrar at https://registrar.uoregon.edu/costs/tuition-fees/ For information about financial aid, please contact the aid office at http://financialaid.uoregon.edu or 1-800-760-6953 / 541-346-3221.
+For specific fee amounts, visit the registrar.
+For information about financial aid, please contact the aid office at http://financialaid.uoregon.edu or 1-800-760-6953 / 541-346-3221.